jcmontiel/SignatureView/README.md

 EXAMPLE
 -------

-Here is an example of how to implement the SignatureViewController and it's signature view into your own viewControllers
+Here is an example of how to implement the SignatureViewController and it's signature view into your own viewControllers.

-self.signature is a UIView reference to an IBOutlet (from xib), that is the placeholder for the signature view to be placed into
+self.signature is a UIView reference to an IBOutlet (from xib), that is the placeholder for the signature view

-self.signatureViewController will be instantiated in your viewDidLoad
+self.signatureViewController will be instantiated in your viewDidLoad to control the signatureView, then the signatureViewController.view replaces the self.signature view and is put under control of your viewController.

 	//
 	- (void)viewDidLoad